In the course of examining the burials in the United States, other men have been identified who may be eligible for commemoration by the CWGC.

 So far, an Army officer and two discharged British soldiers have been identified:

-Edwin Jones was born in England but became a naturalised citizen of the United States.
-He was a long-serving member of the Boston Police Department.
-He volunteered to serve early in the war with the British Army; he was reportedly gassed.
-He served with the Army Service Corps and, after being gassed, with the Labour Corps.
-Discharged unfit for further service on 24 April 1918, he returned home and died on 5 September 1918, aged 54.
+Edwin Jones was born in England but became a naturalised citizen of the United States in 1894.
+He was a long-serving member of the Providence Police Department.
+He returned to England in 1914, enlisted into the British Army in October 1915 and served with the Army Service Corps in France and Flanders; he was reportedly gassed.
+He was discharged unfit for further service on 12 November 1917.
+He returned home and died on 5 September 1918, aged 54.
 He is buried in North Burial Ground, Providence, RI alongside Sapper William Bustin.

 18/1002 Sergeant William Pattinson